insure logo

 Does homeowners insurance cover hidden water damage?

-No. Most homeowners insurance policies do not pay for repairs needed due to water damage you cannot see.
-But, if you can prove the damage was not due to neglect, your homeowners insurance policy may cover it.
+In some cases, if you can prove the hidden damage was not due to neglect, your homeowners insurance policy may cover it.

 author image